redhatprabu/Auto_Start_Stop_EC2_Instances/README.md

     9. Select Create stack.
     10. To track the resource creation status, open the stack and navigate to the Resources tab.

-## To delete all resources created by this template, navigate to the AWS CloudFormation console, select the stack, and then delete stack.
+<b> To delete all resources created by this template, navigate to the AWS CloudFormation console, select the stack, and then delete stack.</b>

-## Stack DeepDive - EC2_stat_stop.yaml
+## Stack DeepDive - EC2_start_stop.yaml

 ## Resources